 Every myth has an origin.
 In the case of routing with 45° corners, the myth can be traced back to a time when PCB manufacturing wasn’t as advanced as it is today.
 Back then, right-angle PCB corners or anything with a sharp angle presented a realistic threat to manufacturability.
 Sharp corners could cause acid traps, where some of the acids used in etching linger and continue to corrode the copper at sharp corners.
 Back then, engineers were also concerned that right-angled corners aren’t as sturdy as 45° ones and could be peeled off easily.

 Thankfully, these worries belong to the past, as new PCB manufacturing technology ensures that your PCB ground plane is properly etched, right-angle or not.
 Veteran engineers from the days of avoiding right-angle PCB corners often continue to frown on using 45° angles in today’s designs.
 However, for many of them, it’s more of a habit than a rule.

 Why Do I Prefer 45° Angle Corners?

-Despite the fact that there’s no harm in having right-angle corners in my design, I meticulously ensure that every single corner is 45° before sending my PCB layout for fabrication.
+Despite the fact that there’s no harm in having right-angle PCB corners in my design, I meticulously ensure that every single corner is 45° before sending my PCB layout for fabrication.
 This isn’t because I’m an RF designer - I’m not.
 My obsession with 45° corner is pretty simple.
-They look stylish and much nicer, in my opinion, compared to 90° corners.
+They look stylish and much nicer, in my opinion, compared to right-angle PCB corners.

 Simply put, it’s a matter of personal preference.
 After all, Altium Designer® is already configured to beautifully route 45° angle tracks and I didn’t see a pressing need to alter those default settings.
 Make sure you are using PCB design software that can enable any of your design preferences.

-Are you bothered by right-angles in your PCB design?
+Are you bothered by right-angle PCB design?
 Talk to an Altium Designer expert for their opinion.